 2. Reorient your dog with a strict schedule

 Stick to schedule time for everything from feeding, walking your dog, and toilet time to bedtime.
 Keeping a tight schedule helps to reorient your confused dog.

 3. Learn to manage your dog’s anxiety

-If your dog is pacing or restless and can’t sleep at night, then as the pet owner, you should be able to know how to manage your dog’s anxiety either with aromatherapy, a walk to the park, the sound of the television or even soothing music.
+Suppose your dog is pacing or restless and can’t sleep at night; then, as the pet owner.
+In that case, you should be able to know how to manage your dog’s anxiety, either with aromatherapy, a walk to the park, the sound of the television, or even soothing music.
 Another option, consider giving your dog CBD-infused treats to help him relax and sleep.

 4. Give your dog cognitive-enhancing diets